 Booker T. Washington High School will hold an annual Title I meeting to inform parents of the Elementary and Secondary Education Act (ESEA), Accountability and student mastery of academics, Supplemental Educational Services, academic achievement, state testing, Title I programs at Booker T., school hours, uniform policy information, and the parents’ rights under Title I to be involved in the school program.

 In order to promote positive and meaningful interaction between parents and staff, Booker T. will hold meetings throughout the school year at flexible and convenient times for parents.
-These meetings include, but are not limited to: Freshman Orientation, Back-to-School Night, Parent-Teacher Conferences, Open House Showcase for prospective students and their parents, monthly Parent-Teacher-Student-Association Meetings, monthly Booker T. Washington Foundation for Excellence meetings, monthly Booker T. Washington Foundation meetings, an annual College Road-Map/Financial Aid night for graduating seniors, and an NCAA Clearinghouse meeting.
+These meetings include, but are not limited to: Freshman Orientation, Back-to-School Night, Parent-Teacher Conferences, Open House Showcase for prospective students and their parents, monthly Parent-Teacher-Student-Association Meetings, monthly Booker T. Washington Foundation for Excellence meetings, monthly Booker T. Washington Hall of Fame Foundation meetings, and annual College Road-Map/Financial Aid night for graduating seniors, and an NCAA Clearinghouse meeting.

 OTHER REQUESTED ACTIVITIES